fenggw-fnst/coredump-node-detector/README.md

 When a core dump occurred, it will collect the k8s related information such as k8s namespace, pod uid and container name as a label to store the coredump files.
-The other part of this project provides the authorized user download according it.
+The other part of this project provides the authorized user downloading according it.
 (See github.com/WanLinghao/coredump-detector)

 Currently the container runtimes it supports are docker and cri-o.